 When we swim butterfly, our body should undulate from head to toe, producing a dolphin-type action.
 This type of movement gives the stroke a smooth and seamless motion.

-Butterfly stroke body movement is a continuous undulating action that requires strength and power.
-When performed correctly, the movement provides the propulsion and drive needed to keep the overall stroke smooth and seamless.
+The body movement for butterfly stroke is a continuous undulating action that requires strength and power.
+The movement provides the propulsion and drive needed to keep the overall stroke smooth and efficient when performed correctly.

-The body should be face down (prone) with the crown of the head leading the action.
+2. The body should be face down (prone), with the crown of the head leading the action.

-The shoulders should remain level throughout and the head should remain central and still, looking down until breathing is required.
+3. The shoulders should remain level throughout, and the head should stay central and still, looking down until breathing is required.

 Although the movement initiates at the head, it begins as a relatively small movement when practised alone without the arm action.
-As the undulation progresses through the abdominal area and to the hips, the movement becomes larger and more pronounced.
+As the undulation progresses through the abdominal area and the hips, the movement becomes more extensive and more pronounced.

-The most common mistake made when performing the undulating movement is an excessive movement up and down.
+The most common mistake made when performing the movement is when the undulation up and down is too excessive.

-As the movement originates from the head there is a tendency to over exaggerate this movement, causing the wave movement through the rest of the body to excessive and over pronounced.
+The movement originates from the head, but there is a tendency to exaggerate, causing the wave moving through the rest of the body to be over-pronounced.

 A simple push and glide exercise from the poolside followed by a gentle undulating movement across the surface of the water help to eliminate any excessive body movements.

-If the swimmer places the effort on using the undulation to move forward then this will provide a solid base from which to build and perfect the swimming stroke.
+If the swimmer uses the undulation to move forward, this will provide a solid base to build and perfect the swimming stroke.